Configuring effects

 Brilliance

-Set the brightness of the sound.
-Select a value between -3 and 3.
+Sets the brightness of the sound.
+Choose a setting between -3 and 3.

 -